COMMUNITY VOICES: Grants that benefit Kern women, girls positively impact men, boys

 For information and qualifying criteria for submitting an LOI by the Nov.
 9 deadline, visit kernfoundation.org/WGF.
 Following review, a select group of projects will be invited in early December to submit full applications.
 Questions?
 Call 661.616.2603 or write to Louis@kernfoundation.org.

-Louis Medina is the Manager of Community Impact for Kern Community Foundation.
+Louis Medina is the manager of community impact for Kern Community Foundation.
+The views expressed are his own.